OSGeo/gdal/doc/source/development/rfc/rfc96_deferred_plugin_loading.rst

   to be built in libgdal core, or as plugins depending on the CMake variables.

 - to progressively convert existing in-tree drivers to use it.

+- to provide the capability to out-of-tree drivers to optionally benefit from the new capability, provided they build GDAL with the code needed to declared a plugin proxy driver.

 Details
 -------